Last updated: July 1, 2026

-Editorial note: Japan in 2026 is not the same bargain destination many 2023-2024 budget posts described.
-The yen still matters, but hotel demand, seasonal crowding, and route mistakes can erase the currency advantage quickly.
-Use this planner as a current-cost check, not as a recycled estimate from the cheap-yen travel boom.
+A note up front: Japan in 2026 is not the bargain destination some 2023-2024 budget posts described.
+The favorable yen still helps, but hotel demand, seasonal crowding, and route mistakes can erase the currency advantage faster than you’d expect.
+Treat this planner as a current-cost check, not a recycled estimate from the cheap-yen travel boom.

 Quick answer

-The final number depends less on any one cheap trick and more on four decisions.
-Read through each section if you want to understand why the same 10-day trip can cost $1,400 or $2,800 for two people with essentially the same goals.
+The final number depends less on any clever savings trick and more on those four decisions above.
+Read through the sections below if you want to understand why the same 10-day trip can cost $1,400 or $2,800 for two people with essentially the same goals.

 | Category | Budget (¥13,000-21,000/day) | Mid-range (¥24,000-38,000/day) | Premium (¥45,000+/day) |